Journal

 Why pretend play is so important in early childhood (3-5)

 You have heard many times the saying that play is the work of childhood.
 You have also heard many times the motto “Work hard and play hard”.
 How do these two come together?
 Well, probably they don’t.
 In our civilization playing hard points to entertainment, while play as the work of childhood points to something truly meaningful.
 While children nowadays might be consuming too much entertainment, their involvement in real play is in decline.
-We tend to entertain children too much, but we generally fail in providing them with the opportunity to engage in true play.
+We tend to entertain children too much, but we generally fail to provide them with the opportunity to engage in true play.
 While children can do without entertainment, without play they are bound to languish.

 Entertainment is something we engage in to avoid boredom, to kill time in an idle way, avoiding effort.
-Watching a cartoon or a battery propelled dog bark and wag its tail is entertainment.
+Watching a cartoon or a battery-propelled dog bark and wag its tail is entertainment.

 Feeding your doll is easy to recognize as play.
 However, painting a fence (as described in “Tom Sawyer”) can be play too, just like baking cookies with Granny or even sweeping the floor.
 You have seen toddlers trying to do everything they see adults do, even the things we, adults, frown upon, as for us these are chores.